 14-WEEK COURSE – STUDY ABROAD PROGRAMME FOR INTERNATIONAL STUDENTS

-Based on the work of Shakespeare and either Jacobean or Restoration playwrights, this course is designed to deepen students’ engagement with classical texts and develop their skills.
+Based on the work of Shakespeare and either Jacobean or English Comedy of Manners playwrights, this course is designed to deepen students’ engagement with classical texts and develop their skills.
 Intensive and entirely practical, it offers international students an exhilarating introduction to British conservatoire training.

-We offer our Semester Diploma in Classical Acting each autumn and spring.
+We offer our Semester Diploma Classical Acting each autumn and spring.

-In the autumn, scene study and workshop performances centre upon Shakespeare’s romances and comedies, as well as Jacobean tragedy.
-Students on our spring diploma cover Shakespeare’s histories and tragedies, as well as Restoration comedy.
+In the autumn, scene study and workshop performances centre around Shakespeare’s romances and comedies, as well as Jacobean tragedy.
+Students on our spring diploma cover Shakespeare’s histories and tragedies, as well as English Comedies of Manners.
 All workshop performances are closed to the public.

 Minimum entry age is 18 and applicants must be fluent English speakers.
 Whilst we do not require you to meet any academic prerequisites for entry onto this course, your home university or college may do so.

 Entry is by application, not audition.